Sensory Overload in Neurodivergent Individuals: Ways to Cope

 Embarrassment

-Less patience
+Reduced patience

 Shutdowns

-Burnout or feeling fatigue all the time
+Burnout or constant fatigue

-Reduced academic performance
+Decreased academic performance

 Ways to Cope With Sensory Overload